argythana/uoa_py_course/docs/Lectures outline.md

 ## Course Material: (Under extensive refactoring, given the feedback from the class of 2024).

+Two kinds of material are provided:
+1. "Guides" with instructions to install, set up, and/or use various tools.
+Some tools are about python, some are on how to use the PC.
+2. Python content.

+Both kinds of material is explained in the lectures and should be studied.

 ### Section 1: Basic python for Data Science
 See lectures 1 to 5.
 The goal of this section is to learn some of the very basics of python.
 Focus on how the basic concepts are used in data science, machine learning, and AI.

 ### Section 2: Working with Data and Dataframes
 See lecture 6.